jdillard/personal-site/source/_posts/2016-05-25-farmer-of-bits.md

 With me being a perpetual renter in urban environments and interested in the nature of open source software I became curious if similar distributed concepts could be applied to urban "market gardening".
 This would mean that instead of having one small-scale farmer on one plot of land, that theoretical farmer and their plot could be split into several hobbyist gardeners each on their own plots and hopefully achieve the same production.
 Luckily I wasn't the only one in this head-space and there were a handful of wonderful gardeners in my area with differing talents and similar thoughts.

 In order to [live this question](https://www.goodreads.com/quotes/717-be-patient-toward-all-that-is-unsolved-in-your-heart) I first became involved with an organization called [Urban Patchwork](http://www.urbanpatchwork.org/) that happened to have already organized a front yard garden paired with an excellent green thumbed mentor right down the street from where I was renting.
-This cut my costs and need for buying land and even came bundled with knowledge!

 {: {{site.data.css.info-box}} }
 > **Side Note:** Urban Patchwork worked by bringing together a person with land (often a residential lot) that wanted a garden, an experienced gardener, volunteers and beginners, and paying customers.
 At one point there was a patchwork of them across the city and they would have a harvest in their area every two weeks to create CSA baskets and the land owners, lead gardeners, long term volunteers, and paying customers would each get one.